PaloAltoNetworks/cortex-xpanse-python-sdk/docs/_source/cover.rst

 Overview
 --------

-This library is intended to be an interface to the `Expanse Expander API <https://knowledgebase.expanse.co/expander-apis/>`_.
+This library is intended to be an interface to the `Xpanse Expander API <https://knowledgebase.expanse.co/expander-apis/>`_.

 Install
 -------